All Episodes

 And that is, you know, prevent your life from being taken.

-He says by every measure, my economic policies have been working.
+President doesn't address that, he says, by every measure, my economic policies have been working.

 Well, not when you have a 58% increase in the black community during your presidency on food stamps.

-And in spite of two nights of rioting, you know, Obama's out playing golf again in Motha's Vineyard, where he's spending what, two weeks' vacation with his family.
+And in spite of two nights of rioting, you know, Obama's out playing golf again in Motha's Vineyard, where he's spending, what, two weeks' vacation with his family.

 But the president was briefed on the situation.